-Remote monitoring is yet another useful and widely practised type of telemedicine that basically enables patients to self-monitor their health using various technological devices, which can be used to measure and record vital signs.
+Remote monitoring is yet another useful and widely practiced type of telemedicine that basically enables patients to self-monitor their health using various technological devices, which can be used to measure and record vital signs.
 This approach is especially popular with patients dealing with chronic diseases like diabetes, asthma, cardiovascular diseases, and others.
 Such patients need regular monitoring of vital signs, and by using advanced telemedicine technologies, they are able to record, monitor, and share their vitals with the healthcare providers, when required.

-Not only remote monitoring is a much affordable way to manage chronic diseases, but it’s also much reliable and improves the quality of healthcare services for patients.
+Not only remote monitoring is a much more affordable way to manage chronic diseases, but it’s also much more reliable and improves the quality of healthcare services for patients.

 3) Real-Time Interactive Services

-Last in line for our major type of telemedicine is the real-time interactive services.
-Interestingly, this is also one of the most popular types of telemedicine (in fact for most people this is the only approach of telemedicine).
-Nonetheless, during the real-time interactive services approach, patients get to consult doctors and specialists one-on-one through video conferencing (that’s where real-time interactive comes from).
+Last in line for our major type of telemedicine is real-time interactive services.
+Interestingly, this is also one of the most popular types of telemedicine (in fact for most people this is the only approach to telemedicine).
+Nonetheless, during the real-time interactive services approach, patients get to consult doctors and specialists one-on-one through video conferencing (that’s where real-time interaction comes from).

 This approach enables patients to access doctors directly for consultations, just like traditional in-person visits.
-Here patients can ask doctors their concerns, whereas, doctors are also able to monitor directly any symptoms of diseases.
-The approach uses specific HIPAA compliant video conferencing software that ensures the security and confidentiality of patients’ data.
+Here patients can ask doctors about their concerns, whereas, and doctors are also able to monitor directly any symptoms of diseases.
+The approach uses specific HIPAA-compliant video conferencing software that ensures the security and confidentiality of patients’ data.

 As discussed above, these are the three major types of telemedicine, which is to say there are also other types of telemedicine solutions, which we will be covering in the latter part of the blog.
 It is important to remember that each solution is meant to give patients and healthcare patients a new opportunity to interact with each other and improve the quality of healthcare services they need.